ices-eg/wg_WGEEL/raspberry/readme.md

 R -e "source('R/shiny_data_visualisation/run.R')"
 ```
 ## Solve package installation particularities
-see below for the all in one instruction

 | R package | sudo apt install |
 | --- | --- |